 Some visual element are omitted for easy navigation and clean layout.

 One important lesson I learned while developing Focal Point was to understand user’s motivation.
 It is crucial to always come back to the user needs and add visual components accordingly.
-Also, while emphasizing the brand identity, the accessibility shouldn’t be neglected.
+In addition, I had a chance to explore ways brand storytelling and feeling of a product could be delivered on a digital platform.